Considering using Shortcut for your company?

 ClickUp’s solution: Multiple Views to adapt to various project styles

-ClickUp’s Multiple Views offers various Workspace views to help teams use the one that reflects their project needs accurately.
+ClickUp’s Multiple Views offers various Workspace views to help virtual teams use the one that reflects their project needs accurately.

 The best part?

 For maximum flexibility, you can switch between these views within the same project!